elementalfoundation/elementalservices.nl/index.md

 ## How I work

-I mostly work **async**, meaning I choose when I work on projects, and that usually doesn’t conform to 9–5, Monday to Friday.
+I mostly work **async**, meaning I decide when I work on projects, and that usually doesn’t conform to 9–5, Monday to Friday.

 I do insist on **clear, regular, and respectful communication**, both ways.